denniskontoulis123/D-Kontoulis-WEB601Assignments-FavGames/README.md

 adjusted the types array to help TypeScript infer the type correctly. as such, i degined it specifically as an arary of strings.
 2024-02-09
 12:43PM EST

+been wrestling with this to get it to work. got odwn to just one error message, need to build out some logic for getting card styles and what not.
+2024-02-09
+13:08 EST

+everythign is showing up now but it isn't splitting the lists nor are the borders being correctly generated. attempting a fix now.
+2024-02-09
+13:13EST